Voluntary turnover rate | Global analysis

 Voluntary exits reveal more than surface-level churn.
 According to Moody’s Ratings’ human capital report, a company’s ability to manage its workforce, through effective labor relations, talent retention strategies, and adaptability during economic shifts, directly affects its productivity, profitability, and ultimately, its credit quality.

-Voluntary turnover is a strategic signal.
-Leaders in high-turnover industries must strengthen engagement and workforce management.
-Having the right data isn’t just informative, it’s essential for building resilient organizations with sustainable performance.
+Voluntary turnover offers a strategic signal.
+In sectors where turnover is high, leaders can benefit from strengthening engagement and workforce management.
+Access to the right data supports the development of resilient organizations with sustainable performance.

 #DenominatorFacts